If you are planning to do some WWOOFing with us at The Organic Learning Center,

 Everyone one in Honduras uses WhatsApp.
 Not email.
 Not texts.
 Not calls.
 Only WhatsApp So, if you want to communicate in Honduras, download and activate WhatsApp.

 We have no insurance.
 If you want insurance coverage, you need to obtain it for yourself.
-Medical, accident, travel, evacuation, etc. insurances are all your personal responsibility.
+Medical, accident, travel, evacuation, etc. insurances are all YOUR personal responsibility.
 WWOOF organization offers some but we are not familiar with it.

 All volunteers are asked to download our liability waiver and return it to us prior to arriving.